marcomusy/vedo/README.md

 <br />

-Draw a bunch of other simple objects on separate parts of the rendering window:
+Draw a bunch of simple objects on separate parts of the rendering window:
 ```python
 vp = plotter.vtkPlotter(shape=(2,3), size=(800,1200))
 vp.axes        = True